dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 9. If the app has app groups defined in its entitlements, add these groups to the IntuneMAMSettings dictionary under the `AppGroupIdentifiers` key as an array of strings.

-10. Link your mobile application to the Azure Directory Authentication Library (ADAL).
-The ADAL library for Objective C is [available on GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-objc).
+10. Link your mobile application to the Azure Directory Authentication Library (ADAL) for iOS.
+The ADAL library for Objective-C is available on [GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-objc).

     > [!NOTE]
-	> The Intune App SDK has been tested against the ADAL broker branch code from June 19, 2015.
-Please ensure that you are linking with the latest/working version of the ADAL library.
+	> It is recommended that the app links with the latest/working version of ADAL.

 11. Include the `ADALiOSBundle.bundle` resource bundle in the project by dragging the resource bundle under **Copy Bundle Resources** within **Build Phases**.